grafeas/voucher/server/README.md

 | `attested`  | A boolean, true if an attestation was created for the check.                       |
 | `err`       | Any error message or structure that was thrown during the course of the execution. |

+### POST /all/verify

+Verify the existence of attestations on the passed image for all enabled checks.

+The input and output of this API call is identical to that described in [`POST /all`](#post-all), and like that call, authorization may be handled by Basic Authentication.

 ### POST /{test name here}

 Run the test specified in the URL.